ueberauth/guardian/README.md

 conn = MyApp.Guardian.Plug.sign_out(conn)

 # Set a "refresh" token directly on a cookie.
-# Can be used in conjunction with `Guardian.Plug.VerifyCookie`
+# Can be used in conjunction with `Guardian.Plug.VerifyCookie` and `Guardian.Plug.SlidingCookie`
 conn = MyApp.Guardian.Plug.remember_me(conn, resource)

 # Fetch the information from the current connection